JustusHofmann350/Stop-Windows-Update/README.md

 ## What it does
 - Disabling backs up the relevant registry section and renames update-related services to block updates.
 - Enabling restores original service names and prompts for a restart.

 ---

+## Credit
+This was inspired by [Henke's](https://superuser.com/users/1102737/henke) post on this question: <https://superuser.com/questions/946957/stopping-all-automatic-updates-windows-10>

+---